Social Hacking Workshop

 Led by artists Kyle McDonald and Lauren McCarthy, this hands-on workshop explores the structures and systems of social interaction, and strategies for hacking them.
 How do the technologies we build and use shape the way we understand and relate to each other?
 We'll explore this question through a series of experiments that break existing patterns and rules.
 Topics covered will include surveillance, computer vision, data and glitch, and human interfaces.
 These activities will be contextualized with examples from media art, performance art, psychology, current events, and pop culture.
 No programming experience is necessary.

 This workshop runs four hours from 12pm to 4pm.
+Guests must bring their own computer to participate.
 Limited to 15 people.
 Registration fee required.